EdgeLake/edgelake.github.io/docs/northbound/Grafana.md

     <img src="../../../imgs/grafana_geomap.png" alt="Network Map" />
 </div>

-**Creating Table from Blockchain**
+**Visualizing Blockchain Data (Metadata)**
 1. In the _Visualizations_ section, select _Table_

-2. In the _Metric_  section, select a table name to "query" against
+2. In the _Metric_  section, select a random table - the JSON instruction will override the selction.

 3. Update _Payload_ with the following information